WaylonWalker/waylonwalkerv2/src/pages/blog/pre-commit-is-awesome.md

 devto-id: ''

 ---
 I recently discovered the ✨ awesomeness that is pre-commit.
 I steered away from it for so long because it seemed like a big daunting thing to set up, but really it's easy.
 It will automatically run checks for you.
 In some cases, it will even automatically fix them for you.
-Out of the box it will do things like automatically trim extra whitespace, fix file endings, and ensure file sizes are not too large for git.
+Out of the box, it will do things like automatically trim extra whitespace, fix file endings, and ensure file sizes are not too large for git.

 ## Quickstart